KevinHock/rtdpyt/docs/tests.rst

 Continuous Integration
 ----------------------

-The Pyt test suite is exercised by Travis CI on every push to our repo at GitHub.
+The PyT test suite is exercised by Travis CI on every push to our repo at GitHub.
 You can check out the current build status: https://travis-ci.org/python-security/pyt